 - Ranged Emergency Weapon: The Revolver is this.
 It's way cheaper than other weapons, but without a very high firearms skill your Hoods will miss multiple times before killing a single enemy, even at point-blank range.

 - Simultaneous Turn Resolution: A rare case, where the "planning" phase is very long and involved, and is followed by a similarly-long "execution" phase that could last many minutes.
 It also allows giving additional orders during the "execution" phase, though they are much more limited.

-- The Roaring Twenties: The setting for this game, and it portrays at least the criminal element of that period with some degree of accuracy, regarding how criminal organizations carried out their business (with illegal activities, such as numbers rackets and extortion, financing expansion, and resorting to violence only when push comes to shove).
+- The Roaring '20s: The setting for this game.
+It portrays at least the criminal element of that period with some degree of accuracy, regarding how criminal organizations carried out their business (with illegal activities, such as numbers rackets and extortion, financing expansion, and resorting to violence only when push comes to shove).

 - Unexpectedly Realistic Gameplay: The Bosses of crime families particularly the Italian Mafia Families don't really go out and shoot or hurt enemy hoods themselves, they got people for that, I guess you could say this is unexpected for those who are both uninitiated or initiated in how The Mafia works or operate, they are mainly like a Corrupt Politician, they do this for fear crimes could be traced back to them, the hoods are just Plausible Deniability, useful for getting "Problems" out of the way.

 - Villain Protagonist: The player controls a crime boss trying to remove rival gangs.